jimkang/franz-list/README.md

     - SENDER_PASSWORD: The password you require a sender to the list to use.
     - SERVER_BASE_URL: The URL that the service will run at.
 Examples: `https://your-domain.wot/` or `https://who.dis/franz-list`.
     - JMAP_USERNAME: The sending email account username if you're sending mail via the Fastmail API.
-    - JMAP_TOKEN: Your [API token], if you're sending mail via the Fastmail API.
+    - JMAP_TOKEN: Your [API token](https://www.fastmail.com/dev/), if you're sending mail via the Fastmail API.
 - Edit `start-server.js` to pass the `sendMail` function of your choosing.
 This repo provides a Fastmail one and sendmail one (that just shells out to the Unix `sendmail` command).
 If you want to create a new sender, implement a `sendMail` function with this signature: `function sendMailFn({ address, subject, message }, done)` where `done` is an error-first Node-style callback that takes an error as the first argument if there was a problem or `null` or `undefined` if there was not.
 - Start the service with `make run`.